NuBrakes Blog Bad Rotors: 8 Symptoms You Should Look For Image

 • Slotted: Slotted rotors have long "slots" or lines etched onto the metal surface.

-How Brake Rotors Work
+How Good Brake Rotors Work

 • The driver presses the brake pedal.